 Despite its drawbacks, guaranteed issue insurance is quite popular and is often used as funeral insurance (also called final expenses or burial insurance) when a policyholder wants beneficiaries to have enough money to cover funeral expenses.

 Choosing the right life insurance if you have been diagnosed with a particular disease is not as straightforward as getting life insurance when you are healthy and fit.
 You should work with an experienced insurance broker, as opposed to searching for insurance on your own, if you have a health condition.
 Brokers have extensive experience in helping difficult-to-insure clients apply for the right life insurance policy.
 Our brokers can help you a life insurance quote even if you have pre-conditions.

-Another suggestion is to find out first if you can apply for a cheaper insurance policy, as opposed to going immediately for the most expensive type of no medical life insurance.
-You may think that your situation will not get you standard policy, but some insurers have flexible qualification criteria.
+As far as personal insurance policies are concerned, another worthwhile suggestion is to apply for a cheaper insurance policy, as opposed to going immediately for the most expensive type of no medical life insurance.
+You may think that your situation will not get you a standard policy, but some insurers have flexible qualification criteria.
 If your condition is being properly managed or has occurred in the past, you may qualify for a standard policy.
 This is precisely why an experienced broker is the best person to speak with if you need life insurance but have a pre-condition.

 There is a hidden trap in being declined for any insurance type, but a knowledgeable insurance broker can work through this as well.
 If you have been declined for a standard life insurance policy and try to answer a simplified life insurance questionnaire, it may ask you if you have ever been declined for life insurance.
 If you reply “yes” (you must answer truthfully to prevent future claims from being denied) you will severely limit your chances of being approved.
 Again, an insurance broker can help through this process by checking the conditions of a life insurance company before you complete a full application.